RolifyCommunity/rolify/README.md

 ## Installation

-Add this to your Gemfile and run the +bundle+ command.
+Add this to your Gemfile and run the `bundle` command.

 ```ruby
 gem "rolify"